wp-plugins/light-social/readme.txt

 2. This is how the plugin looks in Google Reader.

 == Changelog ==

+= 1.11 =
+* Added Mister Wong social site (commented by default).
+* Added line for single post only placement.

 = 1.10 =
 * Added lightsocial_a and lightsocial_img style class elements.
 This fix some style related issues.